 Prior to the internal restructuring of GDS Suzhou on April 13, 2016 (the "2016 Variable Interest Entity Restructuring"), the Company primarily conducted its operations through Global Data Solutions Co., Ltd. ("GDS Suzhou"), a wholly owned subsidiary.
-In order to adapt to the new regulatory requirements in China, the Company completed the 2016 Variable Interest Entity Restructuring in respect of GDS Suzhou whereby GDS Suzhou was converted into a PRC domestic company that is wholly owned by Beijing Wanguo Chang'an Science and Technology Co., Ltd. ("GDS Beijing").
+In order to adapt to the new regulatory requirements in China, the Company completed the 2016 Variable Interest Entity Restructuring in respect of GDS Suzhou whereby GDS Suzhou was converted into a PRC domestic company that is wholly owned by Beijing Wanguo Chang'an Science and Technology Co., Ltd.("GDS Beijing").
 Prior to the internal restructuring, GDS Beijing was a VIE of GDS Suzhou through a series of contractual agreements, including the equity interest pledge agreements, shareholder voting rights proxy agreement, exclusive technology license and service agreements, exclusive call option agreements and loan agreements (collectively, the "VIE Agreements").
-The conversion of GDS Suzhou into a PRC domestic company was accomplished by way of transferring all of the equity interests in GDS Suzhou to GDS Beijing.
-In connection with the internal restructuring, the VIE Agreements between GDS Beijing and GDS Suzhou were terminated and concurrently, new contractual VIE Agreements were entered into between GDS Beijing and GDS Management Company, a newly-established subsidiary of the Company.
-The terms of the new contractual arrangements between GDS Beijing and GDS Suzhou.
+The conversion of GDS Suzhou into a PRC domestic company was accomplished by way of transferring all of the equity interests in GDS Suzhou to GDS Beijing and GDS Suzhou were terminated and concurrently, new contractual VIE Agreements were entered into between GDS Beijing and GDS Management Company, a newly-established subsidiary of the Company.
+The terms of the new contractual arrangements between GDS Beijing and GDS Management Company are identical to the terms of the VIE Agreements between GDS Beijing and GDS Suzhou.
 The 2016 Variable Interest Entity Restructuring in respect of GDS Suzhou was completed on April 13, 2016.
-The Company continues to be the primary beneficiary of the VIES following the completion of the internal restructuring.
+The Company continues to be the primary beneficiary of the VIEs following the completion of the internal restructuring.

 Since the entities involved in the 2016 Variable Interest Entity Restructuring are all under common control and the Company is the primary beneficiary of GDS Beijing at the time of transfer, the net assets of GDS Suzhou transferred to GDS Beijing is recorded at the same amounts at which the assets and liabilities would have been measured if they had not been transferred.
-That is, no gain or loss is recognized because of such transfer.
+That is, no gain or loss is recorded because of such transfer.